imacocco/advanced_programming_2019-20/exercises/c++/04_custom_types/readme.md

 ## C++14

 Modify the class `Vector<typename T>` presented during the lecture exploiting all the of C++14 features you know.
 Can you see any benefit?
+AUTO!

 *Hints*: